-Most agriculture in the Region is irrigated by local groundwater.
+Most agriculture in the Region is irrigated by local groundwater as depicted in the graphic below.
 The Sustainable Groundwater Management Act (SGMA) requires the formation of local groundwater sustainability agencies (GSAs) in all DWR Bulletin No. 118 basins designated as high or medium priority and critically-overdrafted.
 GSAs can form in low-priority basins, but the law does not require it.
 GSAs must assess conditions in their respective basins and adopt a groundwater sustainability plan (GSP) that ensures the basin will be sustainably managed within 20 years with interim milestones subject to state review every five years.
-Critically-overdrafted basins must submit a GSP by January 31, 2020.
+Critically-overdrafted basins were required to submit a GSP by January 31, 2020.
 Other high and medium priority basins must be managed under a GSP by January 31, 2022.